Venetta Fields: Early life

-Early career
+The Ike & Tina Turner Revue and the Mirettes

+Fields left home at 19 to join the Ike & Tina Turner Revue as an Ikette, a decision she made without initially informing her religious family.
+As she later recalled, she "stole away into the night" and left a note, only contacting her mother a month later, who ultimately told her, "Well, if that's what you want to do."

+Transitioning from church singing to rock and roll proved challenging.
+"I went from being a gospel singer right into rock and roll," she said, noting the difficulty of adjusting while touring the Deep South during the era of the Civil Rights Movement.
+Performing under segregation, she remembered that "we could only play to our own race," and described the period as one of hardship, adding that audiences "didn't have much money coming out of the cotton fields, so we were very, very poor."

-In late 1961, the Ike & Tina Turner Revue were playing in Buffalo.
-Fields successfully auditioned as a new member of Ike & Tina Turner's backing vocalists, joining the Ikettes.
-The revue toured the Chitlin' Circuit and performed at prominent theaters in major cities across the United States.
-In between gigs Ike Turner produced artists in the revue.
-Fields released her debut single "You're Still My Baby"/ "I'm Leaving You" on Turner's Sony Records label in 1963.
-Fields was given a solo to perform during shows, such as "The Love of My Man" on the album Ike & Tina Turner Revue Live (1964), "I Know (You Don't Love Me No More)," and "Good Time Tonight" on Live!
+The revue toured the Chitlin' Circuit and also performed at prominent theaters in major cities across the United States.
+In between gigs Ike Turner produced songs for vocalists in the revue.
+In 1963, Fields released her debut single, "You're Still My Baby"/ "I'm Leaving You," on Turner's Sony Records label.
+She was given solos to perform during shows, such as "The Love of My Man" on the album Ike & Tina Turner Revue Live (1964), "I Know (You Don't Love Me No More)," and "Good Time Tonight" on Live!
 The Ike & Tina Turner Show (1965).

 In 1965, the Ikettes released the Top 40 hit "Peaches 'N' Cream" (Pop #36, R&B #28) and "I'm So Thankful" (Pop #74, R&B #12) on Modern Records.
 By late 1965, Fields left the revue along with fellow Ikettes Jessie Smith and Robbie Montgomery.
 Fields later recalled "I was an Ikette for five years.
 It was a rough job, but it was a very good experience.
 It's just like a school.
 You go from grade 1 to 2, not from 1 to 8.
 And when you graduate you have to leave.
 There is such a thing as staying too long; when you start getting stagnant and stifled by what you're doing.
 We almost stayed too long."
 Fields later relocated to Los Angeles after leaving the revue.

 In 1966, the trio signed to Mirwood Records and became the Mirettes.
 They left Mirwood and released their highest-charting single "In the Midnight Hour" (Pop #45, R&B #18) on Revue Records in 1968.
+In 1969, the trio sang background for the soundtrack The Lost Man, produced by Quincy Jones.
 By 1970, Fields had left the group and was replaced by former Ikette Pat Powdrill.